-In the large crater, 137 m below the crater rim is located unique lake – Lonar lake.
-Diameter of this shallow lake is 1.2 km.
+In the large crater, 137 m below the crater rim is located a unique lake – Lonar lake.
+The diameter of this shallow lake is 1.2 km.
 The uniqueness of the lake is defined by the following factors:

 - This is the only lake in the world, which is located in basaltic meteorite crater;

-Lonar lake is saline soda lake with a high content of dissolved carbonates.
-Salinity of the lake is fluctuating – in dry period the lake level falls and salinity increases, in rainy period level rises and water is less salty.
+Lonar lake is a saline soda lake with a high content of dissolved carbonates.
+The salinity of the lake is fluctuating – in the dry period the lake level falls and salinity increases, in the rainy period level rises and water is less salty.

 Each zone in the lake has its own ecosystem.
-More unusal is the life in the centre – in alkaline zone, where live specific microorganisms, e.g. Halomonas sp., Paracoccus sp.
+More unusual is the life in the centre – in alkaline zone, where live specific microorganisms, e.g. Halomonas sp., Paracoccus sp.
 Klebsiella sp., Slackia sp.
 Actinopolyspora sp..
-Some of these microorganisms can survive only in very alcaline environment and can survive in inorganic environments.
+Some of these microorganisms can survive only in a very alkaline environment and can survive in inorganic environments.
 These microorganisms are capable to fix atmospheric nitrogen.

 Slopes of the lake also have their own, specific ecosystem.
 Around the lake is a belt of alkaline mud, which is inundated in rainy periods.

-India is a land of temples and Lonar crater is not an exception.
-It seems, this unusual lake has been sacred for a long time.
-Currently at the banks of lake are eight temples – Vishnumandir, Wagh Mahadev, Mora Mahadev, Munglyacha Mandir, Goddess Kamalaja Devia and three more temples.
+India is a land of temples and the Lonar crater is not an exception.
+It seems this unusual lake has been sacred for a long time.
+Currently at the banks of the lake are eight temples – Vishnumandir, Wagh Mahadev, Mora Mahadev, Munglyacha Mandir, Goddess Kamalaja Devia, and three more temples.
 Some are located higher above the lake, some are partly inundated.
 Best preserved is Kamalaja Devi temple, which is adorned with sculptures.